ahmeda18/Neighborhood-Map-React/README.md

 # Neighborhood-Map-React

-Neighborhood Map is a web application that shows infomraiton about Seattle Shopping Centers.
+Neighborhood Map is a web application that shows information about Seattle Shopping Centers.

 ## Getting Started